 Brain tumor clinical trials are designed to identify treatments that are potentially more effective and/or have fewer side effects than standard brain tumor treatments.
 Clinical trials are recommended for patients with tumors where results of treatment are generally poor, or that are considered incurable with conventional treatment.
 Clinical trials also are recommended for most pediatric patients with brain tumors.

-Rose Ella Burkhardt Brain Tumor and Neuro-Oncology Center patients have access to numerous brain tumor clinical trials, some designed by Cleveland Clinic physicians, others as a part of multi-center trials in partnership with pharmaceutical companies or research consortia.
+Rose Ella Burkhardt Brain Tumor and Neuro-Oncology Center patients have access to numerous brain tumor clinical trials, many designed by Cleveland Clinic physicians, others as a part of multi-center trials in partnership with pharmaceutical companies or research consortia to further the care of brain tumor patients.
 The Burkhardt Brain Tumor Center actively participates in several of these clinical trial groups, including:

 - Adult Brain Tumor Consortium (ABTC)